 Studies in French-speaking, non-European countries' literatures.
-Addresses Afro-French literature, French-

-Caribbean literature, or French-Canadian literature.
+Addresses Afro-French literature, French-Caribbean literature, or French-Canadian literature.

-FRN \371-\372.

-History of French Civilization I-II
+FRN 371-372.History of French Civilization I-IIImage: Constraint of the system of t

+FRN 321 and Permission

 Introduction to French civilization and culture.
 Political, social and religious institutions; art, architecture, music and literature.
 French civilization to 1715 (FRN 371); and from 1715 to present (FRN 372).